jarrodmillman/pose-stats/description.md

 Sessions will focus on YAGML's current technical landscape and ways of moving toward broader adoption and project maturity.
 This discussion will also identify potential new users and contributors.

-**Workshop 3:** This meeting will focus on statitisticians working in Python more generally.
+**Workshop 3:** This meeting will focus on statisticians working in Python more generally.
 In particular, we will identify through the survey and the previous meetings statisticians who have developed additional open-source products that may benefit from a Statistical Python OSE.

 **Workshop 10:** The final meeting will focus on creating the structure of a final plan to be developed for the Phase II proposal.
 The results of this final event will aim to identify specific resources needed to create a sustainable infrastructure for the Statistical Python OSE.